lhofbauer/scenario-explorer/README.md

   - `scenarios` (optional): List of scenarios to include in the comparison.
   - `lads` (optional): List of local areas or regions.

-# Map Class

-This markdown file provides a detailed overview of the `Map` class and its static methods, which are used for generating various types of maps using Plotly and Dash components.

 ## `Map` Class

 The `Map` class serves as a utility for creating different types of maps commonly used in geographic data visualization tasks.
 It contains several static methods, each tailored for specific map types and data formats.